-This is aimed at students who are likely to achieve grade '4' or above in GCSE Mathematics, English, Science, a Humanities (History or Geography) and a Modern Foreign Language (French or Spanish).
-The government now expects all children to follow the EBacc.
-Those who achieve EBacc will find it much easier to apply for Sixth Form, College, and later University places in the future.
-The information in this booklet is correct for courses currently available.
-As exam boards publish updates we will inform students exactly how their courses will be affected.
+This is aimed at students who are likely to achieve grade '4' or above in GCSE English, Mathematics, Science, a Humanity subject (Geography or History) and a Modern Foreign Language (French or Spanish).
+The government expects most children to follow the EBacc and it is considered the 'standard' academic pathway.
+Those who achieve the EBacc may find it easier to apply for Sixth Form if you aspire to study A-levels, and secure a University place in the future.